nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Our team size is 5.

 ### Support for special characters in names
-* We plan to add support for special characters in names such as Lupita Nyong'o, Adib S/O Tharman etc.
+* We plan to add support for special characters in names such as Lupita Nyong'o, Adib S/O Tharman etc. This can be done by updating the regex of our commands to accept certain special characters.

 ### Restriction of property types
 * Property types will be given restrictions in the future such that nonsensical types will not be accepted.
-We will limit types to common ones such as `HDB`, `Landed Property`, `Condominium` etc.
+We will create an `enum` with common types such as `HDB`, `Landed Property`, `Condominium` etc.

 ### Improved duplication detection
 * Person duplication detection will be changed from the current method of matching names to checking for a repeated phone number OR email as these are more unique identifiers.

+### `Find` using more parameters
+* `Find` will be updated to allow the use of more parameters (such as: `b/BUDGET`, `p/PHONE`, `e/EMAIL`, and `t/TAG` for buyers).
+We will change the `Find` command to accept more types of parameters.

 ## **Appendix: Glossary**
 ### Glossary